Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Proposed System

 \subsection{Noise Estimation}

-The goal of the image noise estimators is to predict the noise level $\sigma$ of a process \eqref{eq:generalNoise} $u$ given a noisy input image patch $\tilde{I}$, which is monochrome and of size of $128 \times 128$ pixels (following the ML approach).
-Fig.~\ref{fig:noiseEstimation} depicts the steps of the two main approaches.
+The goal of the image noise estimators is to predict the noise level $\sigma$ of a noise process given a noisy input image patch $\tilde{I}$, which is monochrome and of size of $128 \times 128$ pixels (following the ML approach).
+Figure~\ref{fig:noiseEstimation} depicts the steps of the two main approaches.